Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Abstract

 \section{Abstract}

-The $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet, which for instance is related to the experimentally accessible spinel oxide Na$_4$Ir$_3$O$_8$, allows to study the interplay of geometrical frustration and quantum as well as thermal fluctuations in three dimensions.
-We use 16 terms of a high-temperature series expansion complemented by the entropy-method interpolation to examine the specific heat and the uniform susceptibility of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet.
-We obtain thermodynamic quantities for the two possible scenarios of either a gapless or a gapped energy spectrum.
-We have found that the specific heat $c$ exhibits, besides the high-temperature peak around $T\approx 0.669$, a low-temperature one at $T\approx 0.021\ldots0.033$.
-The functional form of the uniform susceptibility $\chi$ below about $T=0.5$ depends strongly on whether the energy spectrum is gapless or gapped.
-The value of the ground-state energy can be estimated to $e_{0}\approx-0.440\ldots-0.435$.
-In addition to the entropy-method interpolation we use the finite-temperature Lanczos method to calculate $c$ and $\chi$ for finite lattices of $N=24$ and $36$ sites.
-A combined view on both methods leads us to favour a gapless scenario since then the maximum of the susceptibility agrees better between both methods.
+The $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet allows to study the interplay of geometrical frustration and quantum as well as thermal fluctuations in three dimensions.
+We use 16 terms of a high-temperature series expansion complemented by the entropy-method interpolation to examine the specific heat and the uniform susceptibility of this model.
+We obtain thermodynamic quantities for several possible scenarios determined by the behavior of the specific heat as $T\to 0$: A power-law decay with the exponent $\alpha=1,2$ and also $3$ (gapless energy spectrum) or an exponential decay (gapped energy spectrum).
+All scenarios give rise to a low-temperature peak in $c(T)$ (almost a shoulder for $\alpha=1$) at $T<0.05$, i.e., well below the main high-temperature peak.
+The functional form of the uniform susceptibility $\chi(T)$ below about $T=0.5$ depends strongly not only on the chosen scenario but also on an input parameter $\chi_0\equiv\chi(T=0)$.
+An estimate for the ground-state energy $e_0$ depends on the adopted specific scenario but is expected to lie between $-0.441$ and $-0.435$.
+In addition to the entropy-method interpolation we use the finite-temperature Lanczos method to calculate $c(T)$ and $\chi(T)$ for finite lattices of $N=24$ and $36$ sites.
+A combined view on both methods leads us to favor the gapless scenario with $\alpha=2$ (but $\alpha=1$ cannot be excluded) and finite $\chi_0$ around $0.1$.